COVID-19 Recovery Grant Guide (2021): Additional Support for Singaporean/PR Employees and Self-Employed Persons

 - A letter from employer stating placement on involuntary NPL for at least three consecutive months; or

-- A letter from employer indicating an average monthly salary loss of at least 50% for at least three consecutive months; or
+- A letter from the employer indicating an average monthly salary loss of at least 50% for at least three consecutive months; or

 - Payslip(s) or CPF contribution statement(s) showing last drawn monthly salary before and after the job loss, placement on involuntary NPL or salary loss.